CAMES-Engineering/Signal_recording_and_preprocessing/README.md

 - `LogFile.txt`: The session synchronization log.
 - Associated GSR/ECG CSV files.

+### Event Annotation
+Session recordings were annotated post-collection using the ELAN annotation tool.
+For each participant, a `.txt` marker file specifies the start and end times (in seconds from recording onset) of each task, exploration period, and feedback phase.
+These markers are used in subsequent preprocessing to segment physiological signals into task-relevant windows and to identify exploration periods for feature extraction.

+### Eye-Tracking Preprocessing
+Raw gaze data (`gaze_data.csv`) is preprocessed through the following steps:

+1. **Gaze Marking** — Event marker files are aligned to the gaze data using Unix timestamps, and each gaze sample is labelled with its corresponding task and exploration period.
+2. **Fixation and Saccade Detection** — Fixations are detected using the I2MC algorithm.
+Saccades are subsequently extracted from inter-fixation intervals using a main-sequence-based classification criterion; only forward saccades are retained.
+3. **Pupil Preprocessing** — The raw pupil signal is cleaned through validity masking, blink detection with temporal padding, binocular averaging, spike removal, linear interpolation of short gaps, and Savitzky-Golay smoothing.
+4. **Feature Extraction** — Eye-tracking features are extracted exclusively from exploration periods and aggregated per task per participant.
+Features are z-scored within each participant to account for individual differences.

+### GSR Preprocessing
+Raw GSR signals are preprocessed through spike suppression, low-pass filtering, task-based segmentation, and per-task baseline correction.
+Tonic and phasic components are decomposed using the cvxEDA algorithm.
+Features are extracted from exploration periods and z-scored within each participant.

 ### Generating Heatmaps

 After a recording session, you can visualize the gaze data by generating a cumulative heatmap video: